 - Leonard Cheshire

 - Community Integrated Care

 We have a mixed range of housing for people with particular needs and below are details of these.

 We have 4 (medium - large scale) supported projects, owned by the Association, providing temporary accommodation for homeless people:

 - Kirkhaven – temporary accommodation for 14 homeless people with long term alcohol misuse issues.
 Stays at the accommodation can range from 6 to 12 months but some residents have longer periods of residency.
 Each resident has an Occupancy Agreement with Crossreach.
 Access to the service is via referrals to Crossreach from Social Work Services.
 The Association moved to its current purpose built project in Dalmarnock in 2006.
 The building is leased to Crossreach who provide all tenancy management and support to the residents.

-- Bridge St – temporary accommodation for 12 young single homeless people in Alexandria.
+- Alexandria – temporary accommodation for 12 young single homeless people.
 Each resident has an Occupancy Agreement with Action for Children and length of residency ranges from 3 – 6 months.
 Access to the service is via referrals from West Dunbartonshire Council.
 The project has been in operation since 1995 and Action for Children provide all tenancy management and support the residents.

 - Rainbow House – temporary accommodation for up to 17 people with substance misuse issues.
 The building, based in the West End of Glasgow was completed in October 2011 and replaces the previous building which did not meet current care standards.

 For more information on any of the above, please contact our Housing Support Team.